 Each script/item of work is marked independently by two examiners or assessors (sometimes referred to as 'blind double-marking').
 The two assessors then discuss each script/item of work and give it an agreed mark, which should be within the range of their initial marks.
-If the assessors are unable to agree on a mark, the script/item of work is then referred to a third assessor, who may be an external examiner or an internal examiner on the FHS Board of Examiners with appropriate period expertise.
+If the assessors are unable to agree on a mark, the script/item of work is then referred to a third assessor, usually an internal examiner on the FHS Board of Examiners with appropriate period expertise.
+Scripts/submissions may be scrutinized by the Board of Examiners for any of the following reasons: